 It's a logical process that network engineers or IT professionals use to resolve network problems and improve network performance.
 Essentially, to fix, you need to troubleshoot them.
 When troubleshooting a network, many IT pros will use a network troubleshooting software or various network troubleshooting tools to help with the process.

 Network troubleshooting involves a range of techniques and tools, such as network performance monitoring, network analyzers, ping and traceroute utilities, and network performance testing tools.
-Network administrators and technicians use these tools to identify and diagnose network issues, which may include slow network speeds, connectivity problems, security breaches, and other issues.
+Network administrators and technicians use these tools to identify and diagnose network problems, which may include slow network speeds, connectivity problems, security breaches, and other issues.

 Some common steps involved in network troubleshooting include identifying the problem, testing the network, isolating the issue, analyzing network logs, and implementing a solution.
 This process may require collaboration among network administrators, IT support staff, and other stakeholders to identify and resolve the issue.